Drew Ferguson (politician): 2016

 In 2016, Ferguson ran for the Georgia third district seat being vacated by Republican incumbent Lynn Westmoreland.
 He placed in the top two in the May Republican primary and faced State Senator Mike Crane in the runoff.
 The two had finished within 100 votes of each other; both had about 27% of the vote.

 In the runoff, Ferguson had the support of business-oriented Republicans, including Westmoreland.
 The primary and its runoff were expensive and bitterly contested; Super PACs and other groups outside Georgia spent more than $2 million on the race.

 On July 26, Ferguson defeated Crane with 54% of the vote.
 In the November general election, Ferguson defeated Democratic nominee Angela Pendley with 68% of the vote.

 2018

 In the May 2018 Republican primary, Ferguson faced Philip Singleton of Sharpsburg, a former Army helicopter pilot; Ferguson won with 74% of the vote.

 In November, Ferguson defeated Democratic nominee Chuck Enderlin with 66% of the vote.

+2024

+He was not a candidate for reelection to the 119th Congress.

 Tenure

 Ferguson was sworn into office on January 3, 2017.

-In November 2018, after he won reelection, Ferguson was appointed chief deputy whip for the House Republican conference by House Majority Whip Steve Scalise.
+In November 2018, after he won reelection, Ferguson was appointed chief deputy whip for the House Republican Conference by House Majority Whip Steve Scalise.
 This post is historically a stepping stone to higher posts.
 For example, House Majority Leader Eric Cantor and House Speakers Dennis Hastert and Kevin McCarthy once served as chief deputy whip.

 On May 19, 2021, Ferguson and the other seven Republican House leaders in the 117th Congress voted against establishing a national commission to investigate the 2021 United States Capitol attack.
 Thirty-five House Republicans and all 217 Democrats present voted to establish the commission.